uikit/uikit-site/docs/pages/dropdown.md

 ## Usage

-Basically, a dropdown is a specific case of the [drop](drop.md) that provides its own styling.
+A dropdown is an example of the [drop](drop.md) that provides its own styling.
 Any content, like a button, can toggle a dropdown.
 Just add the `uk-dropdown` attribute to a block element following the toggle.

 ```html
 <button type="button"></button>